Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

 Why?
 Because to mark a course module as complete, you have to perform and exploit the vulnerability/misconfiguration within the labs to attain a flag.
-This ensures that the student knows how each attack is performed.
-As you can see, there are way more than 10 modules in the syllabus above.
+This ensures that the student actually knows how each attack is performed, and is able to successfully replicate it.

 Let's put this into perspective.
 For example, imagine there is a competitor **ABC**.
-They give you some training materials with 10 modules, and an exam that tests only 3-5 of the attacks.
+They give you some training materials with 10 modules, each teaching a type of AD attack, and an exam that tests only 3-5 of the attacks.
 A student can theoretically not understand half the things taught at all, yet still be able to pass the exam and be certified.
 This would make me question the capabilities of someone with **ABC**'s cert.
 That's why I think the removal of the second option was a good move that adds more value to the certification.